sharmajee499/Churn_Analysis_CIS_630/README.md

 ### Dataset
 The dataset was extracted from the open-source dataset from a hypothetical telecommunication industry published by IBM that can be found via this [link](https://github.com/IBM/telco-customer-churn-on-icp4d/blob/master/data/Telco-Customer-Churn.csv)
 The datset consist of 7045 instances with 20 features.
 The target variable was 'Churn' which is binary consisting of 'Yes' if the customer churned/left or 'No' if the customer stayed.
 The dataset was also imbalanced consisting of 73.463 %  of 'No' and 26.537 % of 'Yes' values.
-SMOTE was used to oversample the minority class which resulted the final dataset
+SMOTE was used to oversample the minority class.

 ### Modeling & Result
 Open Source Auto-ML- [PyCaret](https://pycaret.org/), was utilized to model.
 From the analysis, we found that the Random Forest outperformed any other model.
 Moreover,